iVapor/remove-search-result/README.md

 1. Install all the required packages/dependencies using npm `npm install`.

+2. Run `npm run hotReload` to hot reload extension.

-2. Build extension files `npm run dev`.
+3. Build extension files `npm run dev`.
 Copy project directory.

-3. Enter url `chrome://extensions/` in your Chrome.
+4. Enter url `chrome://extensions/` in your Chrome.

-4. Click 'Load unpacked' button.
+5. Click 'Load unpacked' button.
 Paste in explore window.
 When you see the extension icon in your Chrome, it means the extension had built successfully.